- LEARN ABOUT US: Familiarize yourself with the IRC and volunteer opportunities in Charlottesville in the “Current Opportunities” section.

 English in the Garden

 Help refugees improve their English!
 English in the Garden volunteers must be able to commit to at least one two-hour sessions per week for the duration of the garden season (April-October).
 Instruction sessions of 3-5 volunteers take place outside at New Roots farm, and follow a curriculum of garden and market based lessons.
 Volunteers will work one-on-one or in small groups.
 Though experience is helpful, it is not required.
 The IRC offers ESL training as well as a limited number of additional resources.
 Volunteers must have an excellent command of the English language, patience and cultural awareness.
-Tuesday or Wednesday morning or evening availability required.
+Tuesday morning or evening availability required.

 New Roots Charlottesville supports refugee food security and aids in their transition to the community through gardening, nutrition education, local food access initiatives and small business farming.
 IRC currently manages New Roots Farm and 4th Street Community garden as well as provides training and support to numerous additional locations.